 It's hard to know if a lumbar support pillow will work with your body before you try it out.
 Look for options with a return policy or the ability to try it out beforehand.
 Depending on where you'll be using it, a removable and washable cover may be a priority.

-When you think of the firmness level of a lumbar support pillow, imagine Goldilocks and her search for the right porridge.
-It should be firm, but giving, explains Nicholas Rolnick, PT, DPT, the founder of Culture of PT PLLC.
+When you think of the firmness level of a lumbar support pillow, try to find something that fits just right.
+It should be firm, but giving, says Nicholas Rolnick, PT, DPT, the founder of Culture of PT PLLC.

 "Too firm isn't comfortable, but too giving doesn't provide enough support.
 A healthy medium is best," Rolnick says.